 Geelong Major Events (GME) is a Section 86 Committee of the City of Greater Geelong which has been created to support the attraction, assistance and funding of major events.

 Ordinary meetings of Geelong Major Events are held bi-monthly on the third Monday of every second month.

 - GME will strive to stimulate and encourage events that offer the best opportunity to provide measurable economic benefits, potential to market Geelong outside the municipality and enhance local community life through participation of residents.

 - GME will support the development and improvement of hallmark, major and developing events while focusing its activities on a clearly defined strategic program.

 - GME will establish and maintain strong links with the private sector, government and our communities to achieve high levels of stakeholder investment and activity required to realise the events potential of Geelong.

-- The Chief Executive Officer of the City of Greater Geelong: Proxy - Brett Luxford
+- The Chief Executive Officer of the City of Greater Geelong: (Proxy) Gareth Smith

-- The Executive Director of Tourism Greater Geelong and The Bellarine: Roger Grant
+- The Executive Director of Tourism Greater Geelong and The Bellarine: Brett Ince

 Also in attendance at meetings for advisory purposes are: